COLORADO SPRINGS AREA PICKLEBALL HISTORY as of 2019

 A MATURE, THRIVING and DYNAMIC ORGANIZATION

-PPPA issued a “2018 Accomplishments” 9 page end-of-year report, from which most of the following was extracted.
+PPPA issued a “2019 Accomplishments” end-of-year report, from which most of the following was extracted.

-Membership, as of December, 2018 there are over 900 members.
+Membership: As of October, 2019 there are 1098 members.
 The age range is 8 to 89, once again proving that pickleball is for everyone.
+A new member orientation, held monthly at MVP has proven valuable.
+About 15-25 attended each session.

 Free Beginner Lessons were held at Wasson High School on a weekly basis, April through September.
-The 20 PPPA member instructors trained 436 new players in 19 weeks.
+The 20 PPPA member instructors trained 375 new and 187 second time players including 13 minors.

-Guided Play was held at MVP twice weekly May-September.
+Guided Play was held at MVP weekly May-September.
 This program is designed to support newer players in further developing their PB skills including serves, returns, lobs, strategies, and overall play.
-Six PPPA member instructors provided instruction to 200 PPPA members.
+11 PPPA member instructors provided instruction for a total of 600 student hours.

-Ladder Play, enjoyed year-round by 83 members was another great competitive skills development success in 2018 consisting of three ladder leagues for 3.0, 3.5 and 4.0 skill level players.
+Ladder Play, enjoyed year-round by 78 members was another great competitive skills development success in 2019 consisting of 2 ladder leagues for 2.0-2.5 and 3.5-4.0 skill level players.